vaginessa/android-usb-IO/results.md

 ![test image](images/TEK00018.PNG)

 ### 5 Msec period
-With a 5 msec scheduled period, most of the deadlines are still met, but deadlines are more frequently entirely missed (do not execute) or push back other scheduled transfers.
+With a 5 msec scheduled period, most of the deadlines are still met, but deadlines are more frequently entirely missed push back other scheduled transfers.

 ![test image](images/TEK00019.PNG)
 ![test image](images/TEK00020.PNG)